Southend Central Area Action Plan (SCAAP) - February 2018

 5.8 Tylers Policy Area

+The policy area will benefit from a high quality public realm, complemented by landscaping, tree planting and public art, where pedestrians and cyclists are prioritised and bus travel is accessible, creating opportunities for shared public spaces, linked with opportunities for the future relocation and re-provision of the Travel Centre within the policy area.
 A new public transport bus interchange would form part of an integrated development that allows for an area of public spaces to be created to the south western edge of the policy area, adjacent to its boundary with the High Street, improving links south to the Central Seafront.
 It will be complemented by retail units at ground floor, with residential on the floors above, and may provide opportunity for houses to the rear of the site where these may re-establish the historic urban grain.
+Car parking will be addressed within this integrated approach to development, which combines with other objectives for the policy area, and contributes to the vitality and viability of the town centre. |

 184 The Tylers Policy Area has strong connections with the High Street, which lies to its west, and forms part of the link between the town centre and established residential communities to the east, as well as providing access to the Central Seafront Policy Area, and key opportunity sites at Seaways and Marine Parade.
 It contains a fragmented area of office blocks, Southend Travel Centre (the Town Centre public transport interchange), and residential streets.
 It also contains an important surface level car park for shoppers and visitors to this part of the town.